stlouiss/ad_knowledge_portal_filemetadata_downloadinfo_python/README.md

 * Please visit [this page](https://github.com/stlouiss/ACLS_Humanities_eBook_Collection_Metadata_Curation) if you would like to learn more about that Michigan Publishing script.

-* REQUESTS FOR INPUT AND/OR OUTPUT DATA WILL BE CONSIDERED ON A CASE-BY-CASE BASIS BY PROFESSIONAL CONTACTS AT SAGE BIONETWORKS.
-Please submit such requests to the email address listed at the bottom of the read_me file.
+* REQUESTS FOR INPUT AND/OR OUTPUT DATA will be considered on a case-by-case basis by professional contacts at Sage Bionetworks.
+Please submit such requests to the email address listed at the bottom of this READ_ME file.

 ## IN SUMMARY: